rob-blackbourn/bareASGI-rest/README.md

 router.add_rest({'PUT'}, '/books/{bookId:int}', update_book, tags=tags, status_code=204)
 ```

-First we should note that the paths with be prefix with the
+First we should note that the paths will be prefixed with the
 `base_url_path` provided to the router.

 Referring back to the implementation of `get_book` we can